Azure-Samples/ai-rag-chat-evaluator/README.md

 ## Generating ground truth data

 In order to evaluate new answers, they must be compared to "ground truth" answers: the ideal answer for a particular question.
+See `example_input/qa.jsonl` for an example of the format.
 We recommend at least 200 QA pairs if possible.

 There are a few ways to get this data:

 1. Manually curate a set of questions and answers that you consider to be ideal.
 This is the most accurate, but also the most time-consuming.
 Make sure your answers include citations in the expected format.
 This approach requires domain expertise in the data.
 2. Use the generator script to generate a set of questions and answers.
 This is the fastest, but may also be the least accurate.
-You can call the script like this:

-    ```shell
-    python3 -m scripts generate --output=example_input/qa.jsonl --numquestions=200 --persource=5
-    ```

-    That script will generate 200 questions and answers, and store them in `evaluator/qa.jsonl`.
-We've already provided an example based off the sample documents for this app.
+See below for details on how to run the generator script.
 3. Use the generator script to generate a set of questions and answers, and then manually curate them, rewriting any answers that are subpar and adding missing citations.
 This is a good middle ground, and is what we recommend.

 <details>